 The various offices and programs within the Division of Student Affairs are responsible for promoting the growth of a student-centered community that fosters healthy choices, spiritual maturity, respect for diversity, and personal and social responsibility.
 This holistic approach to personal formation is realized through various opportunities and activities, all focused on a student's overall development.
 The areas represented by the Division of Student Affairs include Residence Life, the Wellness Center, Center for Student Involvement, Fraternity and Sorority Life, Student Government, Student Conduct, Food Service, and a variety of other student services.
-Functioning out of the Student Affairs Office is the Vice President for Student Affairs, and the Administrative Assistant to these positions.
+Functioning out of the Student Affairs Office is the Vice President for Student Affairs/Dean of Students, the Assistant Vice President for Student Affairs, and the Administrative Assistant to these positions.
 Under the supervision of the Vice President for Student Affairs and Dean of Students, professional staff act as mentors and guides who challenge and support students as they discover and develop their gifts and talents.

-Student Affairs divisional offices are located on the first and second floors of the Student Center.
-If students have any needs or interests that are not being addressed, they are welcomed and encouraged to contact the Vice President for Student Affairs at this office, at 251-380-3023.
+If students have any needs or interests that are not being addressed, they are welcomed and encouraged to contact the Vice President for Student Affairs at this office, 251-380-3023.